 Netflix's move toward a horizontally scaled software stack required systems that were much more reliable and fault tolerant.
 One of the most critical lessons was that "the best way to avoid failure is to fail constantly.".
 The engineering team needed a tool that could proactively inject failure into the system.
 This would show the team how the system behaved under abnormal conditions, and would teach them how to alter the system so other services could easily tolerate future, unplanned failures.
 Thus, the Netflix team began their journey into Chaos.

-Spinnaker is an open-source, multi-cloud continuous delivery platform developed by Netflix, which allows for automated deployments across multiple cloud providers like AWS, Azure, Kubernetes, and a few more.
+- Spinnaker Requirement: Spinnaker is an open-source, multi-cloud continuous delivery platform developed by Netflix, which allows for automated deployments across multiple cloud providers like AWS, Azure, Kubernetes, and a few more.
 One major drawback of using Chaos Monkey is that it forces you and your organization to build atop Spinnaker's CD architecture.
 If you need some guidance on that, check out our Spinnaker deployment tutorials.

-Instance termination schedules are no longer determined by probabilistic algorithms, but are instead based on the mean time between terminations.
+- Improved Scheduling: Instance termination schedules are no longer determined by probabilistic algorithms, but are instead based on the mean time between terminations.
 Check out How to Schedule Chaos Monkey Terminations for technical instructions.

-Trackers are Go language objects that report instance terminations to external services.
+- Trackers: Trackers are Go language objects that report instance terminations to external services.

-Prior to 2.0, Chaos Monkey was capable of performing additional actions beyond just terminating instances.
+- Loss of Additional Capabilities: Prior to 2.0, Chaos Monkey was capable of performing additional actions beyond just terminating instances.
 With version 2.0, those capabilities have been removed and moved to other Simian Army tools.